 - Maintain structure by setting routines.
 Keep a consistent sleep schedule and regular meal breaks.
 Set a self-care routine to include exercise, outside time, and mental wellness.

 - Look on the bright side and try to find the silver linings, but know that it is ok to feel down AND that it is ok to talk to someone about it.
-The National Substance Abuse and Mental Health Services Administration's (SAMHSA) Disaster Distress helpline provides 24/7, 365-days-a-year crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.
+The National Substance Abuse and Mental Health Services Administration's (SAMHSA) Disaster Distress Helpline provides 24/7, every day of the year counseling and support to people experiencing emotional distress related to natural or human-caused disasters.
 Call 1-800-985-5990 or text TalkWithUS to 66746 to connect with a trained crisis counselor.

 Thanks again for taking the time out of your day to check out our post, we hope you found some useful information in it.
 We'd love to hear what you are doing to stay healthy and happy.
 Feel free to share tips in the comments below.